-- (9) If the required certificate Ancient Greek or Latin cannot be established through the university entrance qualification, up to two semesters per language can be discounted in the calculation of the standard period of study. - (10) Generally, the language of instruction and examinations is German.
+- (9) If the required certificate Latin or Ancient Greek cannot be established through the university entrance qualification, up to two semesters per language can be discounted in the calculation of the standard period of study. - (10) Generally, the language of instruction and examination is German.
 Lectures and courses may also be held in English.